 Creating and using the AIF

 A simple python 3.7 routine was produced during the development of the AIF to convert the plain text data output from Quantachrome and Belsorb instruments, used in our lab and many others.
-Specifically, this has been written to parse raw analysis text files exported by Quantachrome software and the raw data files (.DAT ) and CSV files exported by Bel- sorb software.
+Specifically, this has been written to parse raw analysis text files exported by Quantachrome software and the raw data files (.DAT ) and .CSV files exported by Belsorb software.
 At this moment we are unable to read binary data files that are saved by Quatachrome instruments (.qps).

 This simple program will parse the output data to find data items detailed in the AIF dictionary.
 These data items are converted to the appropriate units and the isotherm is split into the adsorption and desorption parts.
-Subsequently an AIF is produced using gemmi CIF routines.9 As a consequence routines and methods developed for treating CIF files can be used in this application to adsorption data.
+Subsequently an AIF is produced using gemmi CIF routines.9 As a consequence routines and methods developed for treating CIF files can be used in this application to physisorption data.
 For example produced AIF files can also be read

 using existing CIF methods, such as the gemmi python library that is considered the fastest